EvanFeder/Campaign-Site/Readme.md

-# Gaby Cach for Carnegie Mellon VPF
+# Evan Feder and Wenyi Zhu for Carnegie Mellon SPF and SBPF

 Here are some useful links: